polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

     Modifying the representation of the stored data, even if the size appears unchanged, requires a migration to ensure the runtime can properly interpret the existing values.

-- Extending an enum
+- Extending an enum:

     ```rust
     --8<-- 'code/develop/blockchains/maintenance/storage-migrations/example-3.rs'
     ```

-    Adding new variants to an enum requires a migration to handle the new variant, unless the new variant is added at the end and no existing values are initialized with it.
+    Adding new variants to an enum requires a migration if you:

+    - Reorder existing variants
+    - Insert new variants between existing ones
+    - Change the data type of existing variants

+    No migration is required when adding new variants at the end of the enum.

-- Changing the storage key
+- Changing the storage key:

     ```rust
     --8<-- 'code/develop/blockchains/maintenance/storage-migrations/example-4.rs'